isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-wall-with-a-brush/index.md

 ###  b.
 Step 2: Wall Surface Preparation

-During surface preparation, you need to follow the guidelines given below:
-- Wear proper protective gear gloves, boots, goggles, overall/dust coat, and respirator
-- Sand the surfaces using[sandpaper](https://pestpolicy.com/what
-- grit
-- sandpaper
-- for
-- primer
-- before
-- paint/)(forthe wood reinforced wall) or polish the concrete wall gently using a hand sander to eliminate surface debris and old paint layer
-- Using a blower, blow off the dust and dirt particle from the wall surface to improve the surface stickiness and reduce peeling occurrences
-- In case of a concrete wall, seal the surface holes or damaged area with patching compound and sand smoothly before any painting work is carried out
-- Wash the surface with water (where necessary) and rinse with a piece of cloth to dryness to remove fined dust particle
+During surface preparation, you need to follow the guidelines given below: - Wear proper protective gear gloves, boots, goggles, overall/dust coat, and respirator - Sand the surfaces using[sandpaper](https://pestpolicy.com/what-grit-sandpaper-for-primer-before-paint/)(forthe wood reinforced wall) or polish the concrete wall gently using a hand sander to eliminate surface debris and old paint layer - Using a blower, blow off the dust and dirt particle from the wall surface to improve the surface stickiness and reduce peeling occurrences - In case of a concrete wall, seal the surface holes or damaged area with patching compound and sand smoothly before any painting work is carried out - Wash the surface with water (where necessary) and rinse with a piece of cloth to dryness to remove fined dust particle

 ###  c.
 Step 3: Paint Selection and Preparation

 When selecting paint for wall application, you must consider the type of wall to be painted and the prevailing climate of the area.
-Oil
-- based paint is best when used on exterior walls, while water
-- based paint is best for interior wall applications.
-Most [acrylic paints](https://pestpolicy.com/can
-- you
-- use
-- acrylic
-- paint
-- on
-- metal/)are resist fading, mold/mildew, and comes with UV
-- rays protection properties such paints guarantee you incredible wall surface protection when used on exterior walls.
+Oil-based paint is best when used on exterior walls, while water-based paint is best for interior wall applications.
+Most [acrylic paints](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/)are resist fading, mold/mildew, and comes with UV-rays protection properties such paints guarantee you incredible wall surface protection when used on exterior walls.

 Latex paint is simple to prepare, apply, and remove its best for interior wall painting, especially on the fireplace, its less flammable.
 Paint preparation should be carried out according to the manufacturers guidelines and precautions given on the labels should be adhered to.
 Besides, do not over dilute or under dilute paint to a degree that the paintbrush cant handle.